We’re preparing to welcome students and staff back into schools this September. Learn more about our school re-entry plans.

 The Board of Trustees is committed to inclusive education.
-The Board of Trustees expects the District to be an inclusive education system with its values reflected in District programs, operations and practices.
+The Board of Trustees expects the Division to be an inclusive education system with its values reflected in Division programs, operations and practices.
 The attendance area school is the guaranteed point of entry for all students, and the regular classroom shall be the first placement option considered.

 The Board of Trustees believes all students can learn and is committed to meeting the schooling needs of all students in Edmonton Public Schools through the provision of a range of programs and instructional options to accommodate their differing needs and interests.
 The Board of Trustees believes that program implementation should provide continuity and flexibility for student learning.